🇵🇸 Solidarity with Palestine. We seek justice and peace, and strongly oppose all forms of injustice and genocide.

-If you find PHPFlasher useful, we would greatly appreciate your support in the form of a star rating ⭐ on GitHub or by sharing the project on Twitter click here.
-Your feedback helps us keep the package up-to-date and well-maintained.
+If you find PHPFlasher useful, please consider giving it a ⭐ star on GitHub 😊.
+If you spot any typos or have suggestions, feel free to contribute to the documentation 📝.
+Your feedback helps keep the project up-to-date and well-maintained.
 Thank you

 PHPFlasher is modular and consists of multiple libraries, allowing users to install and use only the specific components they need for their project.